WeblateOrg/weblate/docs/admin.rst

     translation files (eg. more Gettext domains), you need to create separate subproject for each.
 For example ``po/*.po`` or ``locale/*/LC_MESSAGES/django.po``.
+Monolingual base language file
+    Base file containing strings definition for :ref:`monolingual`.
+Base file for new translations
+    Base file used to generate new translations, eg. ``.pot`` file with Gettext.
 Report source bugs
     Email address used for reporting upstream bugs.
 This address will also receive notification about any source string comments made in Weblate.